Fudan-iGEM/2025-wiki/pages/inclusivity.md

 A truly inclusive scientific community should not present people as fixed, single-identity figures.
 Rather, it must embrace individuals’ complexity and plurality, transforming them into genuine agents of change.
 Such a community becomes a **catalyst for dialogue, mutual understanding, and systemic transformation**.

-Structural change is hard, but it begins with localized, lived efforts of inclusive community-building.
+Structural change is hard, but it begins with **localized, lived efforts** of inclusive community-building.

-*Any time you can give will make a difference.*
+**Nonetheless, we still believe that any time you can give will make a difference.**

 ## References